Kashyap888/springboot/README.md

-# springboot project thought in 15 day skill camp
+# springboot practice done in 15 days workshop organised by collage